 6 Most Common Issues With Wire Harnesses

+Need to know what to look for regarding bad wiring harness symptoms?
 Are you experiencing trouble with your wire harness assemblies?
 As experienced technicians, we become set in our ways and used to a particular way of doing things.
 Even though your technicians were trained on the correct methods, once the actions become instinctual they may develop bad habits that can lead to quality issues.
-Here are six of the most common issues and what you can do about them.
+Here are six of the most common issues with wiring harnesses, which bad wiring harness symptoms to look for, and what you can do about them.

 Preparing wires for a harness involves: selecting the right wiring product, cutting it to the specified length, and stripping the ends.
 While this is often done via an automated machine, user error and poor machine maintenance and adjustment can lead to problems.
 Make sure you are selecting the right size wire, and that the machine is adjusted properly.